Food Revolution Network

 An empty cutting board with a myriad of fresh fall vegetables surrounding it

 Who doesn’t love the side dishes at holiday meals?
-That long table or endless sideboard filled with platters and bowls drawing you in with colors, aromas, and textures can give a holiday meal the feel of a feast or smorgasbord.
-Some people, in fact, firmly believe that side dishes are the best part of a meal.
+A long table or sideboard filled with platters and bowls, drawing you in with celebratory colors and rich aromas, can turn a meal into a feast or smorgasbord.
+Some people might even argue that side dishes are the highlights of these meals.

 But you know what else many people find inconceivable?
-That holiday side dishes can be both delicious… and healthy.
-After all, many of the most popular side dishes during the holidays are made with artery-clogging pounds of butter, oil, milk, eggs, white flour, or sugar — not exactly health-promoting foods.
+That holiday side dishes can be both delicious and healthy.
+After all, many of the most popular side dishes during the holidays are made with artery-clogging pounds of butter, oil, cow’s milk, white flour, salt, or sugar, none of which are likely to make Santa’s “nice” list for the world’s most health-promoting foods.

-Can we keep our holiday side dish traditions and just make them kinder on our bodies, and the planet?
-Can we perform substitutions that maintain that delicious taste and satisfying mouthfeel, and still wake up happy the following morning?
+Can we keep our holiday side dish traditions while making them kinder on our bodies and the planet?
+Can we make substitutions that maintain that delicious taste and satisfying mouthfeel while still waking up happy the following morning?

-In this article, we’re going to answer these questions (spoiler alert: the answers are all “yes!”), as well as share a variety of autumnal, plant-based holiday sides that are popular in the US.
+In this article, we’re going to answer these questions (spoiler alert: the answers are both “yes”), as well as share a variety of autumnal, plant-based holiday sides that are popular in the US and many other parts of the world.
 Side dishes that will love you back — and that you can feel good about sharing with family and friends.

 What Is a Side Dish?